 We also decided that we didn’t want a particular ‘theme’ to the room, and that it needed to adapt to his tastes and interests as they grow.
 This is a 2 year old who loves dinosaurs, animals, Paw Patrol and anything colourful, so we wanted a space that would be home to all of these without looking too ‘messy’.

 His bed is Sasha’s old toddler bed, which fits perfectly into this space.
-The white bedding with black woodland creatures on is from Vertbaudet, and the Scandi-style animal prints above the bed here are from a seller on Etsy.
+The white bedding with black woodland creatures on is from Vertbaudet, and the Scandi-style animal prints above the bed here are from a seller on Etsy, and go well against the Dulux Denim Drift background.

 I’m really pleased with his gallery wall, and have used a mixture of bought and self-printed prints (some of which I made myself on Canva, I must do a tutorial on this soon!), using cheap white frames held on with Command Strips so that they can be moved about if required.
 I love the ‘Stay Wild’ print from ‘Pug Pup Prints’ (gifted), and the personalised ‘Arlo’ bus print was a gift from one of his Great Aunties.